telosnetwork/telos-docs/docs/dapps/smart-contracts/hardhat_sourcify.md

 __ Refer to [this](https://github.com/nathanduft44/telos_hardhat_deploy) repository for project setup. __

-Hardhat is a development environment to compile, deploy, test, and debug contracts for EVM compatible blockchains.
+Hardhat is a development environment to compile, deploy, test, and debug smart contracts for EVM compatible blockchains.

-This tutorial will cover how to use the [hardhat-deploy plugin](https://github.com/wighawag/hardhat-deploy), specifically to verify deployed contracts on the Telos explorer on mainnet.
+This tutorial will cover how to use the [hardhat-deploy plugin](https://github.com/wighawag/hardhat-deploy) and verify deployed contracts on the Telos explorer on mainnet.

-1. Setup Hardhat project with the hardhat-deploy plugin
+1. Setup Hardhat project with the Hardhat-deploy plug-in
-2. Deploy contracts using the plugin
+2. Deploy contracts using the plug-in
 3. Verify the contracts on sourcify

-### Verify contracts using hardhat-deploy plugin
+### Verify contracts using hardhat-deploy plug-in

 **Setup**

-First, we need to setup our local environment.
-If you don't already know how to set up a local hardhat project refer to [this page](https://hardhat.org/tutorial/setting-up-the-environment.html) to get your environment setup.
+The first step is to set up the local environment.
+If you are not familiar with how to set up a local hardhat project, refer to [this page](https://hardhat.org/tutorial/setting-up-the-environment.html).

-1. Add a deploy folder in primary directory
+1. Add a deploy folder in the primary directory

-Past the following code block into the deploy folder under filename - deploy.js
+Insert the following code block into the deploy folder under filename - deploy.js

 ```js title="hardhat_project/deploy/00_deploy_my_contract.js"
 module.exports = async ({getNamedAccounts, deployments}) => {